About the Book

 Millions of readers of Little House on the Prairie believe they know Laura Ingalls—the pioneer girl who survived blizzards and near-starvation on the Great Plains, and the woman who wrote the famous autobiographical books.
 But the true saga of her life has never been fully told.
-Now, drawing on unpublished manuscripts, letters, diaries, and land and financial records, Caroline Fraser—the editor of the Library of America edition of the Little House series—masterfully fills in the gaps in Wilder’s biography.

 The Little House books, for all the hardships they describe, are paeans to the pioneer spirit, portraying it as triumphant against all odds.
 But Wilder’s real life was harder and grittier than that, a story of relentless struggle, rootlessness, and poverty.
 It was only in her sixties, after losing nearly everything in the Great Depression, that she turned to children’s books, recasting her hardscrabble childhood as a celebratory vision of homesteading—and achieving fame and fortune in the process, in one of the most astonishing rags-to-riches episodes in American letters.

 Laura Ingalls Wilder was born on 7 February 1867 and was the second of four daughters born to Charles and Caroline Ingalls.
 Laura’s childhood became famous when she published the Little House in the Big Woods in 1932 which would be the first in a series of children’s books telling the story of the travails of the Ingalls family from Laura’s early childhood to her marriage.
 The books have never been out of print and have been marketed worldwide which is a testament to their enduring appeal.
 However, controversy was never far away, as there have been claims events depicted in the books were fabricated and that Laura’s daughter, Rose Wilder Lane, may have been the real author of the books.